VixionzDeer/VixionzDeer/README.md

    🧼 ⋆⑅♪⸝⸝ Free to INT unless otherwise said.

-  🧼  ⋆⑅♪⸝⸝  Mainly I do not care if you get near me, just make sure your my friend first.
+  🧼  ⋆⑅♪⸝⸝  Mainly I do not care if you get near me, just make sure your my friend first before sitting with me.

+   🧼  ⋆⑅♪⸝⸝  Most of me being rude is just my humor, I'm passive aggressive.

 -----